Hackers News Hackers News

 How Sandworm Achieved Persistent Hidden Access

-Once the Tor service started, it generated a hidden .onion hostname.
-The main control script read this hostname and sent the victim’s identity details to a hardcoded C2 address at kvk46su7d2qi6g4n43syp4zbsf2rihnc6ztj77qtc2ojvewjqvqilnqd.onion using curl with high-frequency retry settings to maintain the connection, completing a permanent encrypted shadow control channel inside the victim’s network.
+Upon the activation of the Tor service, a hidden .onion hostname is generated.
+The main control script then reads this hostname and transmits the victim’s identity details to a hardcoded command-and-control (C2) address: kvk46su7d2qi6g4n43syp4zbsf2rihnc6ztj77qtc2ojvewjqvqilnqd.onion.
+This communication is performed using ‘curl’ with aggressive retry settings, thereby establishing a permanent, encrypted, and highly resilient shadow control channel within the victim’s network.

-Organizations should regularly audit scheduled tasks for entries impersonating trusted applications like browsers or cloud storage programs.
+• Regularly audit scheduled tasks on all endpoints for suspicious entries, especially those impersonating legitimate applications like web browsers or cloud storage services.

-Security teams should configure firewalls to detect and block Tor-related and obfs4 traffic at the perimeter.
+• Configure network firewalls and intrusion detection/prevention systems to identify and block known Tor and obfs4 traffic patterns at the network perimeter.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.